 The police side of the building is one-story and includes a garage with fencing for vehicle storage and evidence processing, a sally port, an evidence processing and storage area, a squad room, an intake space with soft and hard interview rooms, locker rooms, and administrative space for investigators, clerical, and police officials.

 The Fire/EMS side of the building is two-story and includes four, drive-through apparatus bays, a hose/training tower, administrative space for inspectors, paramedics and fire officials, eight bunks, a dayroom, and a kitchen.

-Shared functions include the lobby, a 50-person training room, a 10-person conference room, and a fitness center.
+Shared functions of the Delafield Public Safety Building include the lobby, a 50-person training room, a 10-person conference room, and a fitness center.

 Awards: The Daily Reporter/Wisconsin Builder – Top Project, 2009